Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Born--Markov master equations

-Importantly, Born--Markov master equations are often used in the context of quantum optics \cite{carmichael2009open}, thus modelling coupling to the electromagnetic field.
-In this case, the microscopic Hamiltonian must explicitly include a counter term compensating for any potential renormalisation \cite{caldeira1983quantum}.
-As already advanced, $ \pmb{H}_S = \pmb{H}_S^{(0)} + \frac12\Delta\omega^2\,\pmb{x}^2 $ would then play the role of the system Hamiltonian.
-Strictly speaking, it this $\pmb{H}_S$---counter term included---which must be used when deriving the Redfield equation.
-And, in principle, we should keep all the resulting Lamb-shift terms.
-In practice, however, the Hamiltonian $\pmb{H}_S^{(0)}$ is almost universally used, while all Lamb-shift terms are removed from the master equation.
-Doing so, one obtains $\pmb{\varrho}_S(t\rightarrow\infty) = \pmb{\pi}_S$ which is the correct classical limit and, more generally, a good approximation to $\pmb{\tau}_S$.
-That is, the common practice is nothing but the artefact described above; namely, the physical Hamiltonian $\pmb{H}_S$ is being supplemented by the reorganisation energy---which cancels the counter term---while the Lamb shift is eliminated.

-In fact, the idea of building the correct long-time limit into the weak-coupling master equation had been considered previously \cite{winczewski2021renormalization,lobejko2022towards,timofeev2022hmf,becker2022canonically}.
-Namely, the fitness of a Redfield equation constructed from approximations to the `mean-force Hamiltonian'---which satisfies $\pmb{\tau}_{MF} = e^{-\beta\,\pmb{H}_{MF}}/\tr_S{e^{-\beta\,\pmb{H}_{MF}}}$---was numerically studied, showing some improvement at long times \cite{timofeev2022hmf}.
+In fact, the idea of building the correct long-time limit into the weak-coupling master equation, which will be central for us in what follows, had been considered previously \cite{thingna2012generalized,thingna2013reduced,lobejko2022towards,timofeev2022hmf,becker2022canonically}.
+Namely, the fitness of a Redfield equation constructed from approximations to the `mean-force Hamiltonian' (which satisfies $\pmb{\tau}_{MF} = \frac{e^{-\beta\,\pmb{H}_{MF}}}{\pazocal{Z}_{MF}}$ with $\pazocal{Z}_{MF} = \tr_S{e^{-\beta\,\pmb{H}_{MF}}}$) had been numerically studied, showing some improvement at long times \cite{timofeev2022hmf}.
 The reason for this success can be elegantly explained by considering the Hamiltonian renormalisation procedure that would bring the interaction-picture cumulant equation into a dissipative-only form \cite{lobejko2022towards,winczewski2021renormalization}.
-Similarly, using a Redfield equation modified to steer the system towards the mean-force Gibbs state was shown to outperform conventional weak-coupling equations at long times, and even to improve the accuracy of the transient dynamics of a damped harmonic oscillator \cite{becker2022canonically}.
+Similarly, using a Redfield equation modified to steer the system towards the mean-force Gibbs state has been shown to outperform conventional weak-coupling equations at long times, and even to improve the accuracy of the transient dynamics of a damped harmonic oscillator \cite{becker2022canonically}.